 CCKDMG utilized around fifteen big lorries for the Inviting Water event, one for each palanquin, one for the spirit mediums, one for Kim Kor Dui, and one for the Dou Mu Niang Niang palanquin.
 The Dou Mu Niang Niang palanquin is the only all-female assemblage during the festival.
 The Dou Mu Niang Niang’s palanquin is held in high prestige, as the mother of the Nine Emperor Gods.
 All the palanquins and spirit mediums pay respects to the Dou Mu Niang Niang palanquin during the receiving.

-Besides the Dou Mu Niang Niang’s palanquin, there are three other 过山轿or vanguard sedan chairs that will act as the vanguards in the temple processions, namely during the receiving, sending-off, and even the mini yewkeng/procession.
+Besides the Dou Mu Niang Niang’s sedan chair, there are three other 过山轿or vanguard sedan chairs that will act as the vanguards in the temple processions, namely during the receiving, sending-off, and even the mini yewkeng/procession.
 These three palanquins carry the Guan Di Sheng Jun 关圣帝君, Wu Gu Xian Di五谷仙帝and Zhong Tan Yuan Shuai 中坛元帅.(as pictured: The First Emperor God’s palanquin next to the Nine Emperor Gods’ altar in the temple – for devotees to pay respect to)

 (as pictured: Before leaving for the beach, and even before they go into trance, the spirit mediums will pray to the Nine Emperor Gods before commencing)

 The Taoist priest is ready at the beach, waiting for the arrival of the Nine Emperor Gods spirit mediums, with the chairs set up for them.